 The After Happy Hour Review is Now Open for Submissions

-The After Happy Hour Review is an eclectic online journal produced by members of the Hour After Happy Hour Writing Workshop in Pittsburgh.
-We publish at least two issues every year and accept submissions year-round .
+The After Happy Hour Review is an online journal produced by members of the Hour After Happy Hour Writing Workshop in Pittsburgh.
+We publish at least two issues every year and accept submissions year-round.

 We want work that’s quirky, accessible and above all, unconventional.
-The ideal AHHR piece either covers a subject few people write about, or covers familiar subjects from an angle we’d never thought of.
-All genres are welcome as long as the piece is moving and resonant.
-We also accept visual art, be it digital photos, paintings, collages… we accept any medium.
+The ideal piece often either covers a subject few people write about or covers familiar subjects from an angle we’d never thought of.
+We also accept visual art, be it digital photos, paintings, collages.
 Our publication is dedicated to fostering a community of writers and artists in order to expose their work within Pittsburgh and beyond.

 Our editors come from varying backgrounds with their own inclinations, tastes, and preferences.
-We encourage all who are able to attend a workshop or reading to get a sense of the journal’s aesthetic, and read the journal before you submit.
+If you are local, we encourage you to attend a workshop to get a sense of the journal’s aesthetic and the people behind it.
+If you’re not, please read the journal before you submit.

 General Submission Guidelines